 Not that the traffic matters – I kept this blog going for a very long time when my only readers were my mom, the tallest Kardashian, and my gramma.
 (Hi ma!
 Hi Khloe!
 Hi Grams!)

-Anyway, I use this blogging medium to keep in touch with family and friends from whom the military has moved us devastatingly far.
-This blog isn't monetized, I'm not selling shirts, I don't have an Amazon Store and I'm not selling you my services.
+Anyway, I started using this blogging medium to keep in touch with family and friends from whom the military has moved us devastatingly far.
 I simply like to benevolently self-importantly bestow my sage wisdom personal opinions upon you, free of charge, in hopes that my experience will resonate in some way.
 Making connections is part of how I make this lifestyle work.
-Here, take my words!
-Mix them with glitter and take them to a Rush Limbaugh campaign party!
-They're oh-so-special!
+So I'm not really doing this for attention.

 (Incidentally – when I want attention, I put on my cutoffs from Limited 2 and a bikini top, grab a bucket and a big hose, and start a car wash in the parking lot of the local Bennigan's.
 It's a subtle strategy, but it seems to work well for me.)